ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

    - `fill()` Read the JS documentation on its [usage](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill).)
    - `shift()` remove an element from the beginning of the array and return the new length.
    - `unshift()` add an element at the beginning of the array and return the new length.
+   - `splice()` removes a number of elements from an array, starting at an index.
    ```javascript
    // Example 1.1.3
    let a : number[] = [5, 8, 12, 91, 41, 0, 22]